kgururaj/GenomicsDB_wiki/Importing-VCF-data-into-GenomicsDB.md

 The following options are for developers/tuners.
 * _do_ping_pong_buffering_ (type: boolean, optional, default: _false_): Enabling this option runs the multiple stages in the loader in parallel using [OpenMP's sections directive](https://computing.llnl.gov/tutorials/openMP/#SECTIONS) (software pipelining).
 * _offload_vcf_output_processing_ (type: boolean, optional, default: _false_): When producing a combined gVCF, enabling this option offloads the processing associated with serializing the VCF record into  a character buffer, compression and writing to disk to another thread.
-This reduces the burden on the critical thread in the combined GVCF process.
+This reduces the burden on the critical thread in the combine GVCF process.
 * _discard_vcf_index_ (type: boolean, optional, default: _true_): The loader program traverses each VCF in column order.
 This is done by sorting contigs in increasing order of their offsets (as described in the _vid_mapping_file_) and then using the indexed VCF reader from [htslib](https://github.com/samtools/htslib) to traverse the VCF in the sorted contig